brisa-build/brisa/packages/docs/building-your-application/deploying/writing-a-custom-adapter.md

 # Writing a custom adapter

+[Adapters](/building-your-application/configuring/output-adapter) are useful to don't write [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) code, just plug and play.
+In Brisa, we offer adapters for some Cloud Providers, but you can write your own and share it with the community.

 If an adapter for your preferred environment doesn't yet exist, you can build your own.
 We recommend [looking at the source for an adapter](https://github.com/brisa-build/brisa/tree/main/packages) to a platform similar to yours and copying it as a starting point.

 > [!TIP]